Skip to content

 Q: How many courses or hours will transfer from a community college?

-A: All college level academic courses (not vocational/technical/developmental) with a grade of "C" or better will be transferred.
+A: All college level academic courses (not vocational/technical/developmental) with a grade of "C" or better will be transferred, although not all may be applied to the degree.
 All courses transferring from a junior college will be accepted as lower division only.
-The major departments may only use 72 hours of lower division course work on a degree plan at UT Arlington; in addition to 72 hours of course credit, you can transfer up to 4 credit hours of physical education.
+It is typical to accept in transfer toward a degree up to sixty-six (66) semester credit hours of academic credits earned by a student in a community college; however, in some cases it could be more.
 For more information, see the Transfer Equivalency Guide.

 Q: When will I know which credits will transfer?

 A: When official documents have been submitted and a formal evaluation is done.
-Normally, this occurs one to two weeks from the time your admission decision is made, if you met the deadline.
+Normally, this occurs two to four weeks from the time your admission decision is made, if you met the deadline.
 For more information, see the Transfer Equivalency Guide.

 Q: If I am a former student, do I need to fill out another application?